David Keighley MBACP (accredited) MA (Cantab)

-A central paradox of modern life is that we have more choice than ever before, but with those choices often comes stress and personal angst.
-My aim is to work with you to provide the help and guidance you need to cope with those pressures and to achieve lasting success and happiness.
+My aim is to work with clients to provide the help and guidance they need to cope with life's pressures and to achieve lasting success and happiness.

 The way forward is multi-layered.
 It requires first of all an accurate audit of your current position, followed by empathic and focused work to establish the root of problems and achieve transformation.
 The goal is a work-life balance that allows enjoyment of life – and your abilities and relationships – to the full.

 I work within established guidelines of psychotherapy, as laid down by my professional body, the British Association for Counselling and Psychotherapy.

 Training, qualifications & experience

 I was educated at Emmanuel College, Cambridge, and have extensive experience in the business world as a board level communications executive and as the originator and developer of business ideas.
 My practice as a therapist is thus rooted in extensive 'real-world' experience and knowledge.

 I have a Postgraduate Diploma in psychotherapy from Regent's University, London.
 I work primarily as a psychodynamic counsellor, but also draw on theory from existential and humanist approaches, as well as CBT and Schema Therapy.
 I am particularly interested in attachment science, a fast-developing field which explains human behaviour, needs and development in unprecedented ways.